berzerk0/GitPage/CTF-Writeups/Derpnstink-Vulnhub.md

 ## Introduction

-DerpNStink requires knowledge of a wide array of pentesting skills, but doesn't dive particularly deeply into anything.
-You will use a plethora of tools, but won't have to go too far past the basics for each of them.
+DerpNStink requires knowledge of a wide array of pentesting skills, but doesn't dive particularly deeply into any of them.
+You will use a plethora of tools, but won't have to go too far past the basics of each to get the job done.

 Regardless, I consider this to be a good "self-benchmarking" CTF.
-The sheer number of steps involved pushes it towards the "intermediate" end of the spectrum, even if each of those steps is relatively straightforward.
+The sheer number of steps involved pushes it towards the "intermediate" end of the spectrum, even if each of those steps is pretty straightforward.

 DerpNStink is not a great choice for your first CTF, and I did not explain each step with the first-time reader in mind.
 All tools and methods used are available by default in Kali.